Farewell, UCSD

 As I have already announced on my website, I am resigning from UCSD.
 Today is my last day.
 I have been employed for 11 years, so I have bittersweet feelings for sure.

-I conveyed my intention of resignation on February 20, 2024 to the department chair.
+I conveyed my intention to resign on February 20, 2024, to the department chair.
 Shortly after, I sent the following statement to some friends and colleagues.
 (The statement is slightly edited.)

 Dear friends and colleagues,